 Lowering the curtain to a human scale

-The space’s high ceilings were reduced to a more intimate and human scale through the insertion of a marquise above the bar area.
-The back bar’s design elements include bevelled glass, mirrors, and backlighting reminiscent of a theatrical wardrobe setting, and its canopy completes a ground level vibe characterized by hints of a dollhouse-like atmosphere that beckons patrons of the café.
+The space’s high ceilings were reduced to a more intimate scale through the insertion of a marquise above the bar area.
+The back bar’s design elements include bevelled glass, mirrors, and backlighting reminiscent of a theatrical wardrobe setting, and its canopy completes a ground-level vibe characterized by hints of a dollhouse-like atmosphere that beckons patrons of the café.

 An adagio of fluid design

 Inspired by the design principles behind Bar Luce, a Milanaise café located in the elegant Fondazione Prada arts centre, Cafe Constance was conceived as a gathering point for lovers of dance, with layers of opulence influenced by the ballet, theatre, and the arts in general.

 “Café Constance channels elegance, grace, and movement through its tribute to the arts,” explains Perron.
 “Collectively, all of its design elements interact in an eclectic atmosphere with unique character.”

 Taking inspiration from Muybridge’s famous stop motion sequences, Café Constance features sequentially positioned, custom-designed tutu lamps that flow through the space and taper its expanse to a more intimate scale.
 Each of the blush-coloured, crinoline tutu shades is slightly different in shape, evoking a sense of ethereal movement.
 A high solid black walnut table with an eccentric form further contributes to a grounded sense of movement and playfulness, infusing a sort of ‘social dance’ into the essence of the space.